Florence Ballin Cramer: Career in art

 During the middle years of the 1930s, Cramer participated frequently in group shows at New York galleries.
 These included the Whitney, Marie Harriman's, Macy's and Wanamaker's, the Corcoran, and the Pennsylvania Academy.
 Writing in the New York Evening Post, Margaret Breuning said that Cramer's paintings in the 1935 Marie Harriman show had "distinction and charm."
 At this time, she also continued to show work in Woodstock and in 1936 was given a solo exhibition at the Albany Institute of History and Art.
 A broad survey of American art edited by Holger Cahill and Alfred H. Barr Jr. and published in 1935 listed Cramer as a contemporary painter who was producing valuable work.

 Cramer continued to exhibit in Woodstock during the late 1930s and early 1940s and in 1945 was given a solo exhibition at the Rudolph Galleries in that town.
 Providing, as a critic noted, an opportunity to evaluate her painting career, the show contained a broad cross section of Cramer's work including still lifes, flowers, landscapes, portraits, and nudes.
 Calling the paintings, "compact in design and powerful in color", the critic praised Cramer's "fine and sensitive style, [in which] clarity and constructive vigor are exceptional."
 Another critic observed "distinguished painting, technically fluid and with warm poetic vision" in the works on display and said "Mrs. Cramer has a strong rich palette, even the blacks have a penetrating glow and her sensitive rusty reds and tawny yellows weave exquisite color design with the brilliant use of grays."
 Reviewing another solo exhibition, held in 1953 in another Woodstock gallery, a critic called Cramer, "a painter of great facility with an unusual approach to each of her subjects, equally at home in landscapes, portraits and still lifes."
 Along with a continuing presence in group exhibitions at Woodstock galleries, Cramer had one last solo show during her life, a collection of fifty paintings, including landscapes, portraits, still lifes, and nudes, which appeared in the Brooklyn campus of Long Island University in 1957.

-In 1968, the Woodstock Artists Association mounted a memorial exhibition to Cramer and her husband, Karl.
+In 1968, the Woodstock Artists Association mounted a memorial exhibition to Cramer and her husband, Konrad.
 In the announcement of the show, Woodstock artist Arnold Blanch said "Florence Cramer's paintings reflect her love of people and the things of this world.
 Many of them have found their way into numerous museums and private collections."
 Five years later the Woodstock School of Art establish a Florence Ballin Cramer memorial scholarship to provide a student a full summer's tuition annually.